Yandex Cloud

 • Connecting a Windows VM

-After restoring a VM from a backup of another VM, the source VM the backup was created from becomes outdated.
+After you restore one VM from a backup of another one, the source VM the backup was created from becomes outdated.
+To avoid conflicts between the two VMs during backup, reconnect the outdated VM to Cloud Backup.

 1. Reconnect to Cloud Backup from the outdated VM: